What’s better? Mechanical combination lock or electronic system?

 - Can work both with Gatemaster locks and other external locks

-To conclude, we believe that our mechanical code lock can help make your life easier because they are quick and easy to use and install, will never run out of “juice” and will be keeping your property secure without you having to think about it.
+To conclude, we believe that our mechanical code locks can help make your life easier because they are quick and easy to use and install, will never run out of “juice” and will be keeping your property secure without you having to think about it.
 They are a great solution for difficult locations and often are a money saver compared to electronic systems.

 When an electric strike is required, we obviously urge everyone to use the right product for the right job and choose for a product that was designed for outside.